rvsrvs/jasdev.github.io/_posts/2017-10-7-no-response-needed.md

 Special thanks to [Kate](https://twitter.com/katelikestoread), [Jason](https://twitter.com/jasonbrennan), and [Will](https://twitter.com/ws) for reading early drafts of this essay.

-## Footnotes and Related Links
+## Related Links and Footnotes:

-<sup>1</sup>: This doesn’t have to be binary! iOS let’s you [selectively enable receipts](https://twitter.com/jasdev/status/787856251199905792) for specific contacts.

 ⇒ [The best: someone addressing all of a multipart text](https://twitter.com/emilywithcurls/status/902162621033574401)

+[^1]: This doesn’t have to be binary! iOS let’s you [selectively enable receipts](https://twitter.com/jasdev/status/787856251199905792) for specific contacts.